marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

   2. Look for "Digital Wellbeing & Parental Controls"
   3. Ideas: analyze your usage patterns, set timers for apps, or specify a screen time goal.
 It has advanced features like "screen time while walking" or "driving monitor", but they increase battery usage and don't work very well in my experience.

 Built-in timers are convenient because you don't need to install anything.
 But they can be too tempting to bypass -- the button to extend the timer is so easy to tap!
 Additional built-in options like Focus Mode, Bedtime or Sleep Mode, Do Not Disturb, or managing your notifications can enhance effectiveness.
-Experiment with these features to discover what works best for your usage patterns.
+Experiment with these features to discover what works best for your usage patterns: ADHD, doomscrolling, unlocking your phone too frequently, or procrastinating.

 ## Advanced Built-In Screen Time Features